ogozcelik/info/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a natural language processing research engineer focusing on token classification, text classification, morphologically rich languages, misinformation detection, and online social network analysis.
+I am a natural language processing engineer focusing on token/text classification, large language models, morphologically rich languages, named entity recognition, misinformation detection, and social network analysis.
 Furthermore, I am interested in sketching, painting, and sculpting.
 Here, you may see my publications and artworks.